Bennyville/nvim-whereami/README.md

-# whereami
+# whereami [work in progress]

 A neovim plugin that helps to point to a specific place inside your code.
 Inspired by Intellijs "Copy reference" function.
-Useful for discussion, feedback, code reviews, and collaboration.
+Useful for discussion, feedback, code reviews, and collaboration

+**The plugin is still work in progress.
+It already works in many languages, but for some it will probably not yet produce a good result.
+I am trying to develop a universal solution for all languages.
+I love to hear your feedback!**

 ## Table of contents